 - Transfer dough to a lightly greased large bowl.
 Cover and let dough rest for 45 minutes until dough has doubled in volume.
 Punch dough down.
 Divide dough into 12 equal parts.
 (Use kitchen scale to divide dough by weight to ensure equal sized portions.)

 - Roll portioned dough into balls.
 Place on a parchment lined baking sheet (18 x 13-inch).
 Cover with plastic wrap.
 Let dough rest for 30 minutes to rise.

 - Bake for 30 minutes, rotating baking sheet after 15 minutes.
-Bake until rolls are rich golden brown on top and the internal temperature of the bread registers at least 190 degrees F. Allow rolls to slightly cool before serving.
-Serve bread warm or at room temperature.
+Bake until rolls are rich golden brown on top and the internal temperature of the bread registers at least 190°F. Cool slightly before serving.
+Serve warm or at room temperature.

 - To make egg wash: whisk together one large egg, 1 tsp water, and a pinch of salt.

 - Keep cooled bread in a plastic bag (or bread box/container) for up to three days.
 Otherwise, tightly wrap any remaining rolls and keep frozen for up to 1 month.